palacaze/gentoo-nanopi-r4s/readme.md

 sha512sum "${STAGE3_ARCHIVE}"
 ```

-Unpack as root user and copy the static executable qemu-aarch64 for the chroot to work.
+Unpack as root user to preserve ownership rights and file attributes.

 ```sh
 # Unpack the archive in the rootfs